Poor eyesight can cause children to lag behind in class or on the sports field, which may impact their self-esteem.

 6. They Seem Clumsy

 Do they keep tripping or bumping into things because they are clumsy, or because they simply can’t see very well?
 The best way to tell is through a comprehensive eye exam with an optometrist.

 Refractive errors and other vision problems can make it very difficult for a child to read.
 Children with uncorrected vision problems may often lose their place while reading, skip lines, use their fingers to point to each word or may avoid reading altogether.
 In fact, many children who have undiagnosed vision problems are mistakenly diagnosed with a learning disability.
 That’s why it’s important for children who are struggling in school to undergo a thorough eye exam with their optometrist.

 We Provide Pediatric Eye Exams and More!

 If any of the above signs apply to your child, it’s time for a thorough evaluation with an optometrist.
-At Drs Alan B. Schlussel and Christine Law, O.D., our friendly and knowledgeable staff use a very gentle and welcoming approach with young patients to help every child feel safe and comfortable throughout the process.
+At Dr. Alan Schlussel & Associates, our friendly and knowledgeable staff use a very gentle and welcoming approach with young patients to help every child feel safe and comfortable throughout the process.